mm-422/Projects--Legacy-App-Reverse-Engineering/environment-setup.md

 - [VM DESKTOP IMG]

 ## Resources
-- Allocated 4 logical cores (Ryzen 7 5700X) and 8GB of memory to Virtual Machine.
+- Allocated 4 logical cores (Zen 3 CPU) and 8GB of memory to Virtual Machine.
 - This was sufficient for up to 3 instances of Ghidra + 1 instance of WinDbg simultaneously.

 ## Files & File Paths